mr-bt/manager.README/README.md

 #### Flash reports

-Flash reports are delivered weekly, 1 working day before the Staff Meeting and available to the team.
+Flash reports are delivered weekly, 1 working day before the Staff Meeting and shared with the team.
 It must be clearly written, concise, and specific.

 Format: